patdaburu/dbgdb/README.md

 ### Extract Data

-You can extract all of the data within a schema to an output file.
+You can extract all of the data within a schema to an output file with the `extract` subcommand.
 ```bash
 dbgdb -l extract  --schema myschema /path/to/your/exported/data.db
 ```